Emiliopg91/RogPerfTuner/README.md

 Once you installed those packages, you can run the AppImage with support for every feature.

+### PKGBUILD version

+You can use any AUR helper (tested on yay and paru) to make a local installation of the package.
+That process performs installation of every dependency.

+### Note about Steam and DeckyLoader integration

-To enable Steam integration, you should install Steam and Decky Loader previous to the first run of RogControlCenter.
+To enable Steam integration, you should install Steam and DeckyLoader previous to the first run of RogControlCenter.
 If you've already launched RogControlCenter you can delete ~/.RogControlCenter and perform Steam and DeckyLoader installation.

 ## Compatibility